 Under various consent decrees issued by the State of Connecticut Department of Environmental Protection (consent decrees), the WPCA is required to bring both of its treatment facilities in compliance with federal standards and eliminate certain combined storm and sanitary sewers.
 The estimated cost of these improvements is \$244,000,000.
-As of June 30, 2022, \$214,255,541 relating to these projects, including capitalized interest, has been incurred and included in property, plant and equipment.
-Based on current engineering estimates, completion of these projects will be within the next six years.
+As of June 30, 2023, \$215,716,456 relating to these projects, has been incurred and included in property, plant, and equipment.
+Based on current engineering estimates, completion of these projects will be within the next five years.
 Funding for these improvements is being provided by the State of Connecticut's Clean Water Fund in the form of loans and grants.
-As of June 30, 2022, the state is committed to providing the WPCA additional funding in the form of loans and grants of \$1,378,308 and \$1,363,305, respectively.
+As of June 30, 2023, the state is committed to providing the WPCA additional funding in the form of loans and grants of \$11,754,124 and \$14,017,358, respectively.

-10. WPCA AGREEMENTS
+NOTE 10 WPCA AGREEMENTS

-On October 8, 2013, the WPCA entered into a 10-year agreement (the Agreement) with a new independent contractor Inframark LLC (the Contactor) to provide operations, maintenance and management services to its two wastewater treatment facilities and collection system.
-This agreement expires on December 31, 2023, and the City plans to RFP this service program then.
+On October 8, 2013, the WPCA entered into a 10-year agreement (the Agreement) with a new independent contractor Inframark LLC (the Contractor) to provide operations, maintenance, and management services to its two wastewater treatment facilities and collection system.
+The Agreement expires on December 31, 2023, and the City plans to RFP this service program then.

-The City has an agreement with the Town of Trumbull, whereby all Trumbull located sewers connect into the Bridgeport WPCA sewer system.
+The City has an agreement with the Town of Trumbull, whereby all Trumbull-located sewers connect into the Bridgeport WPCA sewer system.
 Trumbull pays a portion of user fees collected from Trumbull residents to the Bridgeport WPCA at an agreed-upon annual rate.